 Pictou county Community Grant

-The Mental Health Foundation of Nova Scotia is proud to offer the 2017-2018 Pictou County Community Grant.
+The Mental Health Foundation of Nova Scotia is proud to offer the 2018-19 annual Pictou County Community Grant.

 Community volunteers Lily DeYoung and Shawna Coleman wanted to change the way people think about mental illness in Pictou county.
 Together, they organized “Models for Mental Health,” a consignment fashion show in partnership with Marj Hatherley.
 The annual event has been a resounding success.
 All proceeds raised by the event will be allocated to Pictou County as per Lily and Shawna’s request to make a difference where they live.